Civico Museo D'arte OrientaleCurrently Closed

 - Time Required: 01:30 Hrs

-- Tags: Art Museum, Educational Site, Entertainment, Exhibition
+- Tags: Art Museums, Educational Site, Entertainment, Exhibition

 The first museum of its kind in the region to be dedicated to the Oriental Arts, this exhibition holds interesting objects, ranging from musical instruments, weapons and artworks.
 Spread over four sprawling floors, the museum also showcases Chinese specialties like fabrics, chinaware and ritual objects, sculptures from India and also a few Japanese memoirs.
 The collection is expansive and well-marked , and is a sort of testimony to the relations between Trieste and the East.